 Read more about the advocacy efforts that saved hatcheries from closure for the current fiscal year:

 This editorial about the hatchery staying open through Oct.
 2014 is also worth a read:

 Other links to news articles:

 The most important thing you can do to help the Hatchery is send a letter of support for the Hatchery to your S.D.
 Congressional delegates, to the USFWS and to Gov. Daugaard.
 You can also make a donation or sign up for a membership with our organization, the Booth Society.
 We are the nonprofit fisheries friends group of the hatchery that has spearheaded the advocacy campaign from the beginning.
 Your monetary donation will help with additional advocacy costs for the current fiscal year 2014.
 Click here for more information on donations and memberships.

 Ask your co-workers, friends, neighbors, family and associates to send a letter or call their senators and representatives today!

 Contact the USFWS, S.D.
 Congressional Delegation and the SD Governor.

-To expedite your effort to write to SD Congressional Delegates, the SD Governor or the USFWS, we have provided letters below.
-Just click on the link under each person's address (below).
-If you choose to write your own letters, we have provided infomation on how to address them.
+To expedite your effort to write to SD Congressional Delegates, the SD Governor or the USFWS, we have provided addresses below.

-We've added two new letters for you to send to US Fish and Wildlife personnel, including Secretary of the Interior, Sally Jewel.
-Please send letters to them as well.
-The letters are included here.
+We've added two new addresses for you to send to US Fish and Wildlife personnel, including Secretary of the Interior, Sally Jewel.

 The Honorable Sally Jewell